Specialization: Plant biotechnology

 MSc graduates will be able to work in agricultural research, in agricultural administrative or executive positions, or as specialists in a variety of agricultural production technologies, such as e.g. quality control, the seed industry, development and controlling of micropropagation and GMO technologies, protection of cultivars, diagnostic methods or environmental safety.

-- Education is running as full time course.
+- Education is running as a full-time course.

 - apply modern biotechnological processes, genetic engineering, and accomplish development engineering tasks